Robust Hybrid Learning With Expert Augmentation: Experiments

 The corresponding systems are defined by the damping factor $\alpha$ and $\omega_0$, the fundamental frequency of the pendulum.

 \textbf{The RLC series circuits} are electrical circuits made of 3 electrical components that may model a large range of transfer functions.
+A schematic of such circuit is shown in \figref{fig:RLC}.
 These models are often used in biology (e.g., the Hodgkin-Huxley class of models~\citep{hh-model}, in photoplethysmography~\citep{ppg-model}) and in electrical engineering to model the dynamics of various systems.
-The system's state at time $t$ is $y_t = ^T$, where $U_t$ is the voltage around the capacitance and $I_t$ the current in the circuit.
-The evolution of the state over time is described by \eqref{eq:generic_ode}, where $z_e:=\{L, C\}$, $z_a= \{R\}$ and
+The system's state at time $t$ is $y_t = ^T$, where $U_t$ is the voltage over the capacitor and $I_t$ the current in the circuit.
+The evolution of the state over time is described by Equation~\eqref{eq:generic_ode}, where $z_e:=\{L, C\}$, $z_a= \{R\}$ and

 The dynamics described by the RLC circuit is more diverse than for the pendulum and the system can be hard to identify.
-This system is characterised by the resistance $R$, capacitance $C$, and inductance $L$, provided $V(t)$ is known.
+This system is characterised by the resistance $R$, capacitance $C$, and inductance $L$, provided $V_t$ is known.

 \textbf{The 2D reaction diffusion} was used by \citet{APHYNITY} to assess the quality of APHYNITY.
 It is a 2D FitzHugh-Nagumo on a $32 \times 32$ grid.
-The system's state at time $t$ is a $2\times 32 \times 32$ tensor $y_t = ^T$.
-The evolution of the state over time is described by \eqref{eq:generic_ode}, where $z_e:=\{a, b\}$, $z_a= \{k\}$ and
+The system's state at time $t$ is a $2\times 32 \times 32$ array $y_t = ^T$.
+The evolution of the state over time is described by Equation~\eqref{eq:generic_ode}, where $z_e:=\{a, b\}$, $z_a= \{k\}$ and

 where $\Delta$ is the Laplace operator, the local reaction terms are $R_u(u, v;k) = u - u^3 - k -v$ and $R_v(u, v) = u - v$.
 This model is interesting to study as it considers a state space for which neural architectures may have a real advantage compared to other ML models.
+In particular, convolutional neural networks are effective for processing signals with spacial and/or temporal correlation.

-In the following experiments we analyze the effect of our data augmentation strategy on APHYNITY and HVAE.
-All models explicitly use the assumption that the interaction model follows the structure of \eqref{eq:generic_ode}.
+In these experiments we analyze the effect of our data augmentation strategy on APHYNITY and HVAE.
+All models explicitly use the assumption that the interaction model follows the structure of Equation~\eqref{eq:generic_ode}.
 For each problem the validation and test sets are respectively IID and OOD with respect to the training distribution.
 The best models are always selected based on validation performance, that is with samples from $\Omega$.
 We provide additional details on the different expert models, dataset creation, and neural networks architectures in \appref{app:exp_details}.